Farmer Jan (Veld en Beek)

 Role of government

 And Jan goes one step further.
-Because it's not just about our food.
+Because he is not only concerned with our food.
 What about the refrigerators that have a label from a to f.
 "Can you guess which refrigerator is sold the most?
-While we can realize it that way, hey.
-Just next year excise duty on refrigerators b to f and it immediately pays off."
+While we can realise it like that.
+Just excise duty on refrigerators b to f next year and it will immediately pay off."

-His story leads to a question from the audience: "the government wants us to take our responsibility as an investor, so that we help solve problems.
-But when I hear this now, the government must also help the market better to do its job well.
+His story leads to a question from the audience: "the government would like us to take our responsibility as an investor, so that we can help solve problems.
+But when I hear this now, the government should also help the market to do its job properly.
 We always say that investing is fine, but there must be a business case .
 That's not unjustified, is it?"

 Sustainalism

-"The government and society are one," jan replies.
-"We can't expect sustainability to just come out of the blue.
-When I hear farmers say they want to feed the world, I laugh.
-Farmers should not want to sell more, but less.
-If farmers produce massively sustainably and therefore less, because all consumers ask for it and because it is cheaper, shortages will automatically arise and prices will go up."
+"The government and society are one," answers Jan.
+"We can't expect sustainability to just fall from the sky.
+When I hear farmers say they want to feed the world, I have to laugh.
+Farmers should not want to sell more, but rather less.
+If farmers produce sustainably and therefore less en masse, because all consumers demand it and because it is cheaper, shortages will automatically arise and prices will go up."

-According to Jan, it is high time that The Hague in particular realizes that it should only be about Sustainabilism .
+According to Jan, it is high time that The Hague in particular realises that it should only be about Sustainabilism .
 "That DDND (Sustainable So Not Expensive) is really the only solution.
-In this way, we also create a better balance between animal and vegetable products.
+In this way, we also create a better balance between animal and plant products.
 Simply because plant-based products are much easier and cheaper to produce.
-And in case you're wondering: no, we won't get hungry, but due to the higher consumer prices for unsustainable, we will have a different and, above all, better balance between plant and animal consumption."
+And in case you're wondering: no, we won't get hungry, but the higher consumer prices for non-sustainable will give us a different and, above all, better balance between vegetable and animal consumption."